galaxyproject/training-material/faqs/galaxy/datasets_deleting.md

 - Click {% icon history-select-multiple %} icon at the top of the history pane;
 - Select datasets you want to delete;
-- Click dropdown that would appear at the top of the history;
+- Click the dropdown that would appear at the top of the history;
 - Select **"Delete"** option.

 This action is also reversible: datasets can be undeleted.